Air Conditioner Repair Checklist

 - Ensure your hands and feet are dry before you check the panel or breakers.

 - Find the breaker identified “AC” and ensure it’s in the “on” position.
-If it’s overloaded, the switch will be in the in between or “off” spot.
+If it’s overloaded, the switch will be in the "off" position.

 - Steadily transfer the switch back to the “on” position.
 If it immediately flips again, don’t reset it and contact us at 601-292-9763.
 A breaker that keeps flipping might signal your house has electrical trouble.